Back to Home

 Choose Wispr Flow if you need voice typing everywhere

 Wispr is the pick if your problem is typing friction.
 Replying to messages faster, dictating into ChatGPT, writing in Docs, or speaking inside text boxes all day - Wispr's app-wide dictation, formatting, filler cleanup, and dictionary features are the core reason to buy it.
+If pricing is your main question, see the dedicated Wispr Flow pricing and review.
 If you later need an offline fallback, see Wispr Flow alternative: offline voice dictation.

 Choose Otter.ai if you need meeting transcripts